Sällskapet för uppmuntran av öm och sedlig modersvård: Activity

 The purpose of the organisation was to provide financial help to poor married or widowed mothers with three or more children below the age of fifteen.
 The women selected to benefit from the charity of the organization were to be poor mothers, who were estimated by the charity organisation to have good morale, not to blame for having caused their own poverty, and for being good mothers to their children.
 The help was given to the mothers partially by providing them with work assignments which they could perform at home, mainly sewing, and sell their works.
 The organisation was financed by selling these works as well as by donations.
 The women receiving the charity were regularly controlled by the charity women through the parish priests, and the help stopped if the women were seen as not fulfilling the terms of being virtuous and pious ladies giving their children a virtuous and pious upbringing.

 Dissolution and legacy

 It played a significant part within private charity in 19th-century Sweden.
-It became an inspirational role model for other charity organizations, notably its eqvivalent in Gothenburg, which was founded twenty years later and was basically a copy of it.
+It became an inspirational role model for other charity organizations, notably its equivalent in Gothenburg, which was founded twenty years later and was basically a copy of it.
 The charity became less needed when the Social Democratic welfare system was introduced and expanded from the 1930s onward.
 The organisation had its last meeting in 1942 and closed in 1944.